Artistic Influences on Picasso’s Demoiselles d’Avignon

 Paul Gauguin (1848 – 1903)

+Paul Gauguin moved away from the realism of Impressionism towards the more subjective emotion and idea driven representations that became known as Symbolism.
 Symbolism allowed the artist not to represent reality but to suggest more personal constructs of meaning and emotion.
 The colours and composition were supposed to help evoke similar feelings in the viewer.

-Gauguin, who was impressed and influenced by the ‘primitive’ art brought back to Paris by colonial activity in Africa and Oceania, decided that his art would benefit if he experienced a less developed society.
+Gauguin, who was impressed and influenced by the primitive art brought back to Paris by colonial activity in Africa and Oceania, decided that his art would benefit if he experienced a less developed society.
+He went to Tahiti to seek paradise and to be close to nature.

 Did Matisse influence Picasso’s The Demoiselles d’Avignon?

-By 1907 Matisse and Picasso were considered the leading modern artists on the Paris scene.
-They were rivals.
 In the years prior to the unveiling of the Demoiselles d’Avignon Matisse produced two idealised sun-drenched masterpieces.
 Their classical references and idyllic optimism may have helped to push Picasso to the opposite end of the spectrum in terms of his choice of subject matter, setting and mood.

-Henri Matisse (1869 – 1954) I: Luxe, Calme et Volupté (Luxury Calm and Pleasure) 1904
+Matisse: Luxe, Calme et Volupté (Luxury Calm and Pleasure) 1904

 Signac tried to instruct Matisse on the painstaking pointillist technique where the painting is built up from dots of paint.
-Whether through lack of patience or simply because he was not convinced by the theory, Matisse, whilst paying lip service to the divisionist theory, developed his own style.
+Whether through lack of patience or simply because he was not convinced by the theory, Matisse—whilst paying lip service to the divisionist theory— developed his own style.

 Luxe, Calme et Volupté (Luxury Calm and Pleasure) a painting in the Neo-Impressionist style from 1904 by Henri Matisse.
 Four nude female figures dry and comb their hair in a Mediterranean seaside landscape.
 Restless dashes and jabs of paint suggest the brilliant sunlight and help us recreate it.

 Luxe, Calme et Volupté (Luxury Calm and Pleasure), Henri Matisse 1904.
 An invitation to travel into the future of painting.
-(3) © Wikimedia Commons.

 Matisse called his painting Luxe, Calme et Volupté (Luxury, Calm and Pleasure).
-It is a line taken from the poem ‘L’Invitation au Voyage’ by Charles Beaudelaire (‘Invitation to Travel’).
+It is a line taken from the poem ‘L’Invitation au Voyage’ (‘Invitation to Travel’) by Charles Beaudelaire.
 In the poem the male narrator invites his lover to travel with him to an unspoiled paradise where they would enjoy a life of pleasure in an ideal climate whilst, presumably, remaining forever young.
-The poem evoked the Côte d’Azur for Matisse.

 Matisse drawing attention to the excitement of primary colour